apache/sling-slingfeature-maven-plugin/README.md

 The `info` goal allows to extract information about one or more features and generate some reports.
 It can be used within a Maven project or standalone.

 The `reports` configuration should be configured with a comma separated list of the reports to be generated.
-The `outputFormat` configuration can be configured with either *log* in which case all output goes to the log or *file* (the default) in which case files for each report are generated.
+The `outputFormat` configuration can be configured with either *log* in which case all output goes to the log or *file* (the default) in which case files for each feature and report are generated or *singlefile* in which case a single file for each report across all features is generated.

 ### Duplicates Report (duplicates)